 The second method you have to getting dog hair off furniture is using a scrub brush (similar to the stiff ones you use around the house to clean tile floors).
 This is a thorough process that will require more work to clean up after your pet.

 Once you have the scrub brush, run it along with the furniture that has pet hair on it.
 The tough bristles on the brush will trap the hair and yank it off of the furniture.

 It is best to always go in the same direction or in small circles when using a scrub brush to remove dog hair.
 If you scrub all over the place, you are going to be spreading some of the hair around and it will make for more work in the long run.

 RELATED: Top 5 best dog hair trimmers

-Dog owners who have a delicately upholstered couches and sofas, running a wiry and bristly scrub brush along it may cause damage that is unnecessary — there are other ways to solving the problem of dog hair that are much gentler.
+Dog owners who have delicately upholstered couches and sofas, running a wiry and bristly scrub brush along it may cause damage that is unnecessary — there are other ways to solving the problem of dog hair that is much gentler.

 3Window Washing Squeegee as the unusual method